 We passed a dozen bicyclists pedaling along the road leading into Oregon’s LaPine State Park — always a good sign since we like to both hike and bicycle whenever possible when we are traveling.

 The park is set in a “sub-alpine pine forest where the air has that high-Cascades tang” next to a twisting, cold Deschutes River “brimming with trout (and a nearby legendary fly fishing spot) and surrounded by miles of waiting-to-be-explored wilderness.”

-As for this year-round campground, it is six miles off US 97, about 27 miles southwest of Bend, Oregon.
-There are 82 full-hookups with sewer, electricity and water ($26/night), 47 electrical sites with water ($24/night), plus rustic and deluxe cabins.
+This year-round campground is six miles off US 97, about 27 miles southwest of Bend.
+There are 82 full-hookups with sewer, electricity and water ($29/night), 47 electrical sites with water ($26/night), plus rustic and deluxe cabins.

 If you want a site during the warmer months reserve it online by clicking here.

 Photos: (Top) Kayakers access the Deschutes River at the Day Use area in LaPine State Park.
 (Oregon State Parks) (Middle) Jimmy Smith hiking along the “trout-filled” Upper Dechutes River.
 (Bottom) Camp site #134– on the North Loop.
 (Julianne G. Crane)